manishk550/Data-Cloud-Virtualization/README.md

 Setup Vector Database for Case Recommendations
 Setup Vector Database for Case DMO for Case Recommendations

+ # Install the Package
+Installation Instructions
-Install this Package
+1. Install the Package This package includes the following components:
-- [ ] Create the Custom Config Object Records and define your Query
-- [ ] Create the Child Custom Config Object and Define the label and order for list view

-Post Deployment Steps-
+    * dcIntegrationPageController - Apex class for fetching Data Cloud DMO data.
+    * DataCloudVirtualization - LWC for displaying case data.
+    * DataCloudCaseRecommendation - LWC for displaying case recommendations.
+    * DataCloudRecordView - LWC for displaying record details.
+    * dcrecordDetailViewSA - Service component for console navigation to open records in a new tab (required in App Builder).
+    * dcrecordDetailViewAW - Wrapper component for holding the LWC record view component.

+ # Post-Deployment Steps
-- Provide the following  Object access and field access to the user profile
+1. Assign Object and Field Access Provide the necessary object and field access to the relevant user profiles:
-        - Dc Integration Query Configuration
-        - DC integration Query Fields
+    * Objects: Dc Integration Query Configuration, DC Integration Query Fields
-- Provide Object/Tab access
-- Provide access to Data cloud virtulaization app
-- Go to App Builder and drang the follwoing component to the Case Record page
+    * Tab Access: Ensure users have access to the Data Cloud Virtualization app.
+2. Configure the Case Record Page Using the App Builder, drag the following components onto the Case Record page:
-    -   DataCloudVirtualization - ex - Query Config Name - Case
+    * DataCloudVirtualization (e.g., with Query Config Name: Case)
-    -   DatacloudCaseRecommendations
+    * DataCloudCaseRecommendations
-    -   dcrecordDetailSA
+    * dcrecordDetailSA

 - [ ] Create the Custom Config Object Records and define your Query